BRUCE ALLEN BIOGRAPHY - 2022

-For more than thirty-seven years, Bruce Allen has been a cornerstone in the Canadian entertainment industry, guiding the careers of musicians, producers, and sports figures.
-Due to Bruce's shrewd judgment of talent, Bruce Allen Talent has become one of the most powerful management agencies in North America.
+For more than fifty years, Bruce Allen has been a cornerstone in the Canadian entertainment industry, guiding the careers of musicians, producers, and sports figures.

 In 1973 at the request of Randy Bachman, he took an interest in the fledgling band Brave Belt, which morphed into Bachman-Turner Overdrive, thus beginning his notable career in artist management.
 With Allen at the helm, BTO became one of the most successful bands of the 1970’s topping the charts in the U.S. and the UK, and setting attendance records in Canada, the U.S. and Japan.

-Allen repeated this feat in the 1980's with the pop-rock band Loverboy, who sold twenty million records and earned eight Juno awards under his tutelage and is in the Canadian Music Hall of Fame.
+Allen repeated this feat in the 1980’s with the pop-rock band Loverboy, who sold twenty million records and earned eight Juno awards under his tutelage and is in the Canadian Music Hall of Fame.

 It was during this same time period that he brought the talented and energetic Bryan Adams into his fold.
-Following the simple formula of hard work and endless touring, Allen continues to guide Bryan through an enormously successful career that includes six albums in the U.S. and UK top ten, and more than a dozen chart-topping singles, with total sales exceeding 65 million worldwide.
-He has achieved #1 status in over 40 countries and toured on six continents.
-Adams' single "(Everything I Do) I Do It For You" still holds the record for the longest streak atop the UK charts at 24 weeks.
+Following the simple formula of hard work and endless touring, Allen continues to guide Bryan through an enormously successful career that includes fifteen albums.
+Adams’ albums contained more than a dozen chart-topping singles, with total sales exceeding 65 million worldwide.
+Adams has achieved #1 status in over 40 countries and toured on six continents.
+Adams’ single “(Everything I Do) I Do It For You” still holds the record for the longest streak atop the UK charts at 24 weeks.

 As country music skyrocketed in popularity in the 1990’s, Allen turned his sights toward Nashville taking on a young Kansas native named Martina McBride.
 With Allen on her team, McBride would become a major country artist, scoring six #1 singles and winning the Country Music Association’s Female Vocalist of the Year award a record four times.